theebruno/katikamu/README.md

 ## Hi there !

-Here we have designed and developed College management system.
+Here we have designed and developed  primary school management system.
 The Technology we have used is Java Swing, and database we have used is MySql.

 Thanks !